 After the image is processed by the white balance, the overall image will be dark, and at the same time, various colors may deviate from their standard values to varying degrees.
 At this time, it is necessary to multiply the color of the image by the correction matrix to correct each color to its standard value, so that the overall color of the image is more vivid.
 The color correction function is implemented by multiplying each RGB component by a correction matrix.
 The currently supported color conversion module is RGB to RGB.
+Two methods are available to set color transformation control.

-- Two methods are available to set color transformation control. - Method 1:
+- I wo methods are available to set color transformation - Method 1: